Aliases for RGS2 Gene

 GeneCards Summary for RGS2 Gene

 RGS2 (Regulator Of G Protein Signaling 2) is a Protein Coding gene.
-Diseases associated with RGS2 include C5 Deficiency and Generalized Anxiety Disorder.
-Among its related pathways are MAPK-Erk Pathway and RET signaling.
-GO annotations related to this gene include GTPase activator activity and beta-tubulin binding.
-An important paralog of this gene is RGS3.
+Diseases associated with RGS2 include Generalized Anxiety Disorder and Panic Disorder.
+Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and beta-tubulin binding.
+An important paralog of this gene is RGS18.

 Regulates G protein-coupled receptor signaling cascades.
 Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits, thereby driving them into their inactive GDP-bound form (PubMed:11063746, PubMed:19478087).
+It is involved in the negative regulation of the angiotensin-activated signaling pathway (PubMed:28784619).
 Plays a role in the regulation of blood pressure in response to signaling via G protein-coupled receptors and GNAQ.
 Plays a role in regulating the constriction and relaxation of vascular smooth muscle (By similarity).
 Binds EIF2B5 and blocks its activity, thereby inhibiting the translation of mRNA into protein (PubMed:19736320).